Shopify · Shopify Plus · WooCommerce

 Upload products

-Paste your /sitemap_products_1.xml URL, upload a Shopify CSV export, or connect via API webhook.
+Paste your /sitemap_products_1.xml URL or upload a Shopify CSV export in the dashboard.

 2